 A new Chief Executive was appointed to lead Linkage in 2012.
 Ges Roulstone joined the charity.

-2013: Linkage’s partnership with the City of Lincoln Council was awarded £2.7 million in grant aid from the Heritage Lottery Fund and Big Lottery Fund Parks for People for the multi-million pound restoration of Boultham Park and the creation of the education centre, retail outlet and greenhouse.
+2013: Linkage’s partnership with the City of Lincoln Council was awarded £2.7 million in grant aid from the Heritage Lottery Fund and Big Lottery Fund Parks for People for the multi-million pound restoration of Boultham Park and the creation of the education centre, cafe and greenhouse.

 A children and families worker was appointed to start working with younger clientele, initially based in Leicester.